Complete Matched Asymptotic Expansions for Velocity Statistics in Turbulent Channels: Introduction

+which is indicated by the red dotted lines in figure \ref{Fig1}.
+As hinted above, the exact 1/4 power in equation (\ref{uuOLBD}) cannot be rigorously justified, and more general exponents have actually been investigated by \citet{Pirozzoli_2024}, for instance.
+However, it is difficult to imagine how all the other equations containing normal stresses could be balanced with an ``odd'' exponent of $Y$ in equation (\ref{uuOLBD}).
+Besides, limiting the exponents of $Y$ to multiples of 1/4 does not appear to degrade any of the overlaps developed in this paper.

 A masterful and extensive account of past research on the subject has been given in section 1 of \citet{chen_sreeni2023}, henceforth referred to as CS23, and the reader is referred to this paper for more background.
-While these authors have proposed and discussed the ```CS'' structure of the $\langle uu\rangle$, $\langle ww\rangle$ and $\langle pp\rangle^{1/2}$ overlaps in earlier papers, the near-perfect collapse of these quantities between wall and respective peaks, when normalized by their peak values, demonstrated in CS23, is new.
-In technical MAE terms, this collapse is explained by the proportionality of $f_0$ and $f_1$ in equation (3.9) of CS23, but its important implications for the modelling of near-wall turbulent structures remain to be explored.
-However, no complete asymptotic expansions are given in CS23 nor in other papers - So far, the only such expansion is the one by \citet{monkewitz22} for $\langle uu\rangle$.
+While these authors have proposed and discussed the ``CS'' structure of the $\langle uu\rangle$, $\langle ww\rangle$ and $\langle pp\rangle^{1/2}$ overlaps in earlier papers, the near-perfect Reynolds number independence of these quantities between wall and respective peaks, when normalized by their respective peak values, is new.
+In technical MAE terms, this collapse is equivalent to the proportionality of $f_0$ and $f_1$ in equation (3.9) of CS23, but its implications for the modelling of near-wall turbulent structures remain to be explored.
+Also, no complete asymptotic expansions are given in CS23 nor in other papers - So far, the only such expansion is the one by \citet{monkewitz22} for $\langle uu\rangle$.

-The present paper is focussed entirely on channels, as the largest number of DNS from different sources are available for this ``canonical'' flow.
+The present paper is devoted to turbulent channels, as the largest number of DNS from different sources are available for this ``canonical'' flow.
 Section \ref{sec2} starts with a brief review of MAE \citep[see e.g.][etc.]{KC85, WilcoxP}, focussed on the identification of overlaps, and proposes a simple and effective diagnostic to distinguish between overlaps and mere fits of DNS profiles.
-Section \ref{sec3} then presents new 2-term inner and 1-term outer expansions for $\langle uu\rangle$, which are significantly improved relative to \citet{monkewitz22} and explicitly reveal the scales of its inner spatial oscillations.
+Section \ref{sec3} then presents new 2-term inner and 1-term outer expansions for $\langle uu\rangle$, which are significantly improved relative to \citet{monkewitz22} and explicitly reveal, for the first time, the scales of its inner spatial oscillations.
 Then, the first complete inner, outer and composite expansions for $\langle ww\rangle$ and $\langle vv\rangle$ are developed in sections \ref{sec4} and \ref{sec5}.